timburr1/timburr1.github.io/_posts/2020-02-23-lucid-dreaming.md

 ---
 layout: post
 title: Lucid Dreaming
-excerpt: Some information of how to lucid dream, and why you might want to.
+excerpt: Some information about how to stay lucid while dreaming, and why you might want to.
 author: Tim
 ---